Rchaitanya03/Chatbot-for-Educational-Institutions/README.md

 insights to users, including educators, students, and parents.
 With a user-friendly interface, the chatbot ensures accessibility for users of all technical proficiencies.
-This initiative aims to establish a new standard in educational technology by providing an innovative solution that streamlines information dissemination and enriches the academic journey for stakeholders in the educational realm, all achieved with reliance on ML and DL technologies.
+This initiative aims to establish a new standard in educational technology by providing an innovative solution that streamlines information dissemination and enriches the academic journey for stakeholders in the educational sector.